Keyboard shortcuts

 Memory Configuration

-Run tests/bench_architecture.elf on your hardware to verify these numbers.
+Run tests/bench_architecture.elf on your hardware for current numbers.